• Skip to primary navigation

 • More

-Galaxy S22 How-to Guides camera app, double tap, drag, Extra Dim, Galaxy S22, Galaxy S22 home screen, Galaxy S22 layout, Galaxy S22 LED View Cover, Galaxy S22 lock screen, Galaxy S22 Plus, Galaxy S22 quick settings, Galaxy S22 settings, Galaxy S22 Smart Clear View Cover, Galaxy S22 Ultra, gesture, home screen edit mode, long tap, navigation bar, navigation button, navigation gesture, pinch, S View, screen lock, side key, spread, swipe, tap, touchscreen, transfer data, triple tap, volume key, widget
+Galaxy S22 How-to Guides Android 13, Android 14, camera app, double tap, drag, drag and drop with two hands, Extra Dim, Galaxy S22, Galaxy S22 home screen, Galaxy S22 layout, Galaxy S22 LED View Cover, Galaxy S22 lock screen, Galaxy S22 Plus, Galaxy S22 quick settings, Galaxy S22 settings, Galaxy S22 Smart Clear View Cover, Galaxy S22 Ultra, gesture, home screen edit mode, long tap, navigation bar, navigation button, navigation gesture, one tap editing, One UI 5, One UI 6, pinch, quick settings instant access, S View, screen lock, side key, spread, swipe, tap, touchscreen, transfer data, triple tap, volume key, widget

 Reader Interactions